jackmachiela/Palanduino/README.md

  - Channel 4 will be a weather forecast for the next 24 hours,
  - Channel 4 and 5 currently show a dummy millis() counter.

-The hardware I'm using is a cheap Chinese NodeMCU Arduino ESP8266 unit.
-The code works also on a Mini D1 - the pinouts are compatible (I've tested with both).
+The hardware I'm using is a cheap Chinese Mini D1.
+The code works also on a NodeMCU Arduino ESP8266 unit - the pinouts are compatible (I've tested with both).

 Things to implement: